tokiurata/mdjsnotes-app/README.md

 Users should be able to:

-- Edit a text cell to right Markdown markup and see the result in the preview window
+- Edit a text cell using Markdown markup and see the result in the preview window
-- Edit a JavaScript and see the code executed in the preview window
+- Edit a JavaScript cell and see the code executed in the preview window
 - Delete, or move cells using the buttons on the top right
 - Add new cells by hovering the space before or after a cell
 - Resize cells and preview windows
-- Import npm modules
+- Use npm modules
-- Use CommonJS or ES modules syntax
+- Accepts CommonJS or ES modules syntax
 - Show any React component, string, number, or any other value by calling the built-in function `show`

 ### Built with